buggyrace/buggy-race-about/docs/teaching/the-report.md

 accumulated task texts as a single file suitable for dropping into the `report.html` template that they are presumably adding to their buggy editor.
 This can also do markdown to HTML conversion.

+The convenience to students of saving task texts as-you-go, and then generating the report from that effectively automatically, is the incentive for students to use this mechanism.
+In turn you get a reasonably good indicator of students' progress, as you see the texts increasing in both size and quantity over the duration of the project.